-In November 2009, we issued convertible senior notes payable of \$100.0 million with a fixed interest rate of 4.50% per annum which remain outstanding as of December 31, 2011.
-Accordingly, we are not generally subject to any direct risk of loss arising from changes in interest rates.
+In November 2009, we issued convertible senior notes payable of \$100.0 million with a fixed interest rate of 4.50% per annum which remain outstanding as of December 31, 2012.
+Accordingly, we are not generally subject to any direct risk of loss related to these notes arising from changes in interest rates.